GiuseppeSatta/AXI-based-drivers/driver_fops/readme.md

 The module is specifically written for platforms (such as Xilinx FPGAs or SoCs) that expose a memory-mapped register interface described in the device tree.

+This module was written for the purpose of learning and understanding PL driver development.

 ---

 ## Features